kennylomax/TutorialsAsCode/journeys/TutorialAsCode_1.1_WiringUpLocalKymaToALocalSpartacus/README.md

 kyma dashboard
 ```

-*Note at present this runs only on my Safari and not Chrome...*
+Note at present I can view the [Kyma dashboard](http://localhost:3001?kubeconfigID=config.yaml) on Safari and not Chrome...

 ## Monitor Kyma and Commerce Logs